Groestlcoin/RESTful-API-client/README.md

 For detailed schema, parameters, code snippet and returned responses, read [Transactions Resource Documentation](https://atomicpay.io/api/en#resource-Transactions)

-## Contributions
+## Contributions & Developments
-Anyone and everyone is welcome to contribute.
-Please take a moment to review the guidelines for contributing.
+Anyone and everyone is welcome to contribute or develop libraries for the programming languages.
+Please take a moment to review the guidelines for contributing to AtomicPay API Client.

 - Bug reports
 - Feature requests
 - Pull requests